Season Summary: 1995

 Despite the worst season since the club joined the VFA in 1884, Williamstown supporters came out of the woodwork to save their beloved Seagulls from extinction.
 As the time drew nearer for a decision, a public meeting was called at the Williamstown Town Hall on Friday, October 20, 1995.
 Future State premier, Steve Bracks, who at that stage had held the seat of Williamstown for only three years, chaired the meeting.
 Former Premier Joan Kirner, the previous State member for Williamstown, addressed the meeting, as did former coach Terry Wheeler, Williamstown life member and former VFA president John Grieve, Footscray Football Club director Peter Welsh and former player Ian Rickman.

 The Save Our Seagulls rally was attended by more than 1000 people who were unanimous in rejecting the proposed merger.
 Geoff Dougall, president of the club's coterie group The Gulls, told the meeting "We'll be here for the next 100 years".
 Past players in attendance included Murray MacRae, Reg Harley, John Martin, Sid Wookey, Ken Barnes, Ray Smith and John Cope.
 Among the more latter day players were Kevin Sait, Larry Simmons, John James, Ian 'Hucky' Johnson, Greg 'Nuts' Minett and Wayne Muschialli.

 A petition with 1200 signatures rejecting the merger was handed to MP Bracks to lodge in State Parliament.
 The decision to go it alone was passed on to the Victorian State Football League, which then voted to retain Williamstown in its own right and reject Werribee as part of the proposed new VFL.
 Werribee didn't want to drop back to a lesser competition and fought for its inclusion.
-Eventually the VSFL issued an 11th licence to Werribee to compete in the VFL.
+Eventually the VSFL relented and issued an 11th licence to Werribee to compete in the VFL in 1996.